This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Campground WiFi is a punchline among working RVers.
 It's almost never reliable enough for video calls, and it's a security nightmare.
 Build your own connectivity independent of wherever you park.

 The baseline: Dual-carrier cellular setup.
-A hotspot device or a cellular router with SIM cards from two different carriers (typically Verizon and T-Mobile) provides coverage everywhere one carrier covers.
-Where one is weak, the other usually isn't.
-A dedicated hotspot (not your phone's tethering) provides more stable connectivity for a full workday without draining your phone battery.
+A cellular router with SIM cards from two different carriers — typically Verizon and T-Mobile — covers ground that either carrier alone misses.
+Where one drops, the other usually holds.
+A dedicated cellular router (not your phone's tethering) delivers more stable throughput across a full workday without killing your phone battery.

-Signal boosters: A weBoost Drive Reach or weBoost RV booster ($400–$600) amplifies cellular signal from towers.
-In marginal signal areas — not dead zones, but weak spots — a booster can turn an unusable connection into a working one.
-Worth the investment for frequent rural travel.
+Signal boosters: A weBoost Drive Reach or weBoost RV booster (typically $400–$600) amplifies cellular signal from nearby towers.
+In marginal areas — not dead zones, but weak spots — a booster often turns an unusable connection into a working one.
+We've seen it make a real difference camped at Montaña del Oro State Park near Morro Bay, CA, where T-Mobile signal from the Morro Bay tower is marginal but usable with a boost.
+Worth the investment if you travel rural routes regularly.

-Starlink: For full-timers who camp in remote areas, Starlink Roam ($150/month + $599 hardware) provides satellite internet with download speeds of 50–200 Mbps virtually anywhere.
-The latency (25–60ms) is low enough for most video calls.
-The cost is high, but many serious working RVers consider it the best reliability upgrade available.
-Works where cellular doesn't.
+Starlink: For full-timers who spend real time in remote areas, Starlink's mobile/roam tier provides satellite internet with download speeds of 50–200 Mbps in most locations.
+Latency is low enough for video calls.
+Pricing has shifted over the past year, so check Starlink's current site for the latest hardware and monthly rates — the cost is meaningful, but many serious working RVers consider it the single best reliability upgrade available.
+It covers ground cellular can't.

 Power: Running a Real Workstation All Day

-At campgrounds with hookups: Shore power solves everything.
-Plug in, run whatever you want.
-The challenge is when you're boondocking or at sites without power.
+At campgrounds with hookups: Shore power solves it.
+Plug in, run whatever you need.
+The real planning goes into boondocking days.

-Inverter quality matters: A quality pure sine wave inverter is required for sensitive electronics.
-Modified sine wave inverters can damage laptop power supplies and some charging equipment over time.
+Inverter quality matters: Use a pure sine wave inverter for any sensitive electronics.
+Modified sine wave inverters can degrade laptop power supplies and charging equipment over time — not immediately, but over months of full-time use.

 Campsite Selection for Work Days